Back to Products

 Light Pollution Sky Brightness Citizen Science Environmental Monitoring

-Our light pollution measurement apps transform any recent smartphone into a powerful tool for environmental monitoring and astronomical research.
+Our light pollution apps transform any smartphone into a powerful tool for environmental monitoring.
 These apps enable users to contribute to real scientific research while helping protect our night skies.

 Dark Sky Meter